mamewotoko/redmine_zzz_aceeditor/README.md

 ## TODO

 - test plugin
+  - ipad
+  - android
+  - windows
+  - mac
 - add option to use disable aceeditor and use the original textarea
+- copy text from clipboard using yank command (assigned as C-y in emacs binding)
 - add [translations](https://github.com/mamewotoko/redmine_aceeditor/tree/master/config/locales)
 - add toolbar of redmine wiki
   - preview